burlinson/AI/_posts/2026-03-21-The-Rise-Of-GEO.md

   - Product Data
 layout: post
 author: Tony Burlinson
-date: 2026-03-15T00:00:00Z
+date: 2026-03-21T00:00:00Z
 title: The Rise of GEO In the AI Age
 share-img: /assets/img/SEOGEOHeader.webp
 ---

 For decades, Search Engine Optimization (SEO) has shaped the internet.
 It influenced how we perceived brands and what products we consumed.
 In the age of AI, the SEO era is fading fast.
 AI apps answer questions in ways that make internet search tools look dated.
 Welcome **Generative Engine Optimization** (GEO).

-Historically, companies fought for rankings, backlinks, and keywords because in the traditional [SEO search algorithms](https://developers.google.com/search/docs/fundamentals/seo-starter-guide) that's what decided how brands got ranked.
+Historically, companies fought for rankings, backlinks, and keywords because in the traditional [SEO search algorithms](https://developers.google.com/search/docs/fundamentals/seo-starter-guide) that's what mattered.
 Those algorithms determined where – even if – products were shown on web pages.
 If companies didn’t have a digital SEO strategy, they were dead meat.

 AI apps no longer point users to two-dimensional websites; they synthesize information in multiple dimensions and then provide contextual answers.
 AI apps increasingly maintain persistent memory.
 This enables thme to remember and learn about your preferences, needs, and priorities.
 It also allows them to provide continuously better answers, tailored just for you.